 The Sauk (Sac) tribe, which has long been associated with the Fox/Meskwaki tribe, had a word they used frequently, pronouncing it, kiowa.
 According to Sauk history, when Black Hawk, the celebrated war chief, made a raid west of the Mississippi, he crossed the Great River at or near where Davenport now is, and subsequently designated that spot as kiowa — meaning this is the place where we cross.
 Apparently, this word, kiowa, was in frequent use by the Sauk and Fox tribes when the first settlers came into the state.

-Taylor Pierce, who was connected with the early trading-post at Fort Des Moines and who spoke the Sauk and Fox languages fluently, said that when the natives were moving southward from their excursions in the north, they would say:
+Taylor Pierce, who was connected with the early trading-post at Fort Des Moines and who spoke the Sauk and Fox languages fluently, said that when the natives were transitioning from one location to another – having to cross deep river waters – they would say:

 “Posse (pony) pukachee (traveling or moving) kiowa (specific place) sepo (river).”